sphinx-contrib/pecanwsme/announce.rst

  sphinxcontrib-pecanwsme 0.7
 =============================

-.. tags:: sphinxcontrib-pecanwsme pecan WSME sphinx release
+.. tags:: sphinxcontrib-pecanwsme, pecan, WSME, sphinx, release

 `sphinxcontrib-pecanwsme`_ is an extension to Sphinx for documenting APIs built with the Pecan_ web framework and WSME_.